HEaslea/SDE_Notes/GENERAL/UP and RUNNING VIM and NEOVIM.md

 - Process Specific Information - `%PID%` The process ID of the current script of command
 - Network Configuration - `http_proxy`

-There are so many more holy shit
+There are so many more.

 With that out of the way, we are going to git clone into that file that we just made.
  We want to go into that file: